-Community heating systems may include other low and zero carbon sources of energy such as biomass heating.
-Emission factors should be determined based on the particular details of the scheme, but should take account of the annual average performance of the whole system - that is, of the distribution circuits and all the heat generating plant, including any CHP and any waste heat recovery or heat dumping.
-The calculation of the building carbon dioxide emission rate should be carried out by a suitably qualified person, who should explain how the emission factors were derived.
+Heat networks may include other low and zero carbon sources of energy such as heat pumps and heat from waste.
+Emission factors for EPC reporting should be determined based on the particular details of the scheme, but should take account of the annual average performance of the whole system - that is, of the distribution circuits and all the heat generating plant, including any CHP and any waste heat recovery or heat dumping.
+The calculation of the carbon dioxide emission rate for the network should be carried out by a suitably qualified person, who should explain how the emission factors were derived.

-The design of the community heating connection and the heating control system of the building should take account of the requirements of the community heating organisation with respect to maintaining low return temperatures at part-load and limiting the maximum flow rate to be supplied by the community heating system to the agreed level.
-A heat meter should be installed to measure the heat energy supplied and to monitor the maximum heat demand, the maximum community heating flow rate and the return temperatures into the community heating network.
+The design of the heat network connection and the heating control system of the building should take account of the requirements of the network with respect to maintaining low return temperatures at part-load and limiting the maximum flow rate to be supplied by the network to the agreed level.
+A heat meter should be installed to measure the heat energy supplied and to monitor the maximum heat demand, the maximum heating flow rate and the return temperatures into the heat network.